 The DPI report cards do better dealing with diversity than the GreatSchools ratings, but the methodology still falls short.
 There is a moderate (0.622) but statistically-significant correlation between DPI report card scores for school districts in Dane County and the percentage of white students in those districts.

-III.
+IV.
 IF WE VALUE DIVERSITY IN OUR SCHOOLS, LET’S KEEP SCORE.

 I propose a modest corrective to the tendency to undervalue diversity in school ratings.
 Along with its 100-point-scale “Report Card” score for Wisconsin school districts that it prepares each year, the Department of Public Instruction should also prepare a Diversity Index calculated on a similar 100-point scale.

 Before delving into the Diversity Index, several points are worth noting.
-First, the negative diversity effect on school comparisons discussed in the second part of this post derives less from racism than from the unavoidable tendency to base comparisons on whatever it is that can be measured and quantified.
+First, the negative diversity effect on school comparisons discussed in the third part of this post derives less from racism than from the unavoidable tendency to base comparisons on whatever it is that can be measured and quantified.
 Standardized test results provide the handiest and easiest basis for school comparisons and so it is inevitable that they will be used that way.

 Second, standardized tests are not inherently bad.
 The basic skills they measure are critically important to school success.
 Year-to-year comparisons of test results can provide valuable insights for teachers and schools.
 So can school-to-school comparisons, so long as the schools are otherwise comparable.

-Third, as noted in the second part of this post, on an aggregate basis, students of color tend to score lower than white students on standardized tests.
+Third, as noted in the third part of this post, on an aggregate basis, students of color tend to score lower than white students on standardized tests.
 This aggregate effect says next to nothing about the skills and potential of individual students, but its impact must be acknowledged in order to unpack the misleading tendencies of school rating systems that are primarily based on an undifferentiated analysis of standardized test scores.

 Fourth, the impressive data marshaled in the many Fisher amicus briefs leave no doubt about the non-quantifiable benefits of diverse classrooms.
 More encompassing and accurate methods of school evaluation and comparison should take diversity data into account.
 The goal should be to make smart use of that information to supplement quantitative methods of comparing schools in order to provide a more comprehensive assessment of school quality.